-Filmed on Groote Eylandt, the Discussing Choices – Indigenous Advance Care Plans – A Learning Resource acts as a culturally safe and practical case study for professional health, Aboriginal and community workers on ‘how to’ support and complete Advance Care Plans for end-of-life care in Indigenous communities.
-It also outlines the importance and benefits of an Advance Care Plan for Aboriginal and Torres Strait Islander people, such as the importance of kinship, country, passing on culture to future generations and keeping families strong.
+Filmed on Groote Eylandt, the Discussing Choices – Indigenous Advance Care Plans – A Learning Resource video (approximately 26 minutes) documents this success and acts as a culturally safe and practical case study for professional health, Aboriginal and community workers on ‘how to’ support and complete Advance Care Plans for end-of-life care in Indigenous communities.
+It also outlines the importance and benefits of an Advance Care Plan for Aboriginal and Torres Strait Islander People, such as the importance of kinship, country, passing on culture to future generations and keeping families strong.

 Key learnings from the video

 - Local needs are what drive processes

 - Clear differentiation of choices using different scenarios

 - Active use of interpreters to support families

 - Ensuring correct family members are informed of end-life-wishes

 - Allowing for and supporting changes and flexibility

 - Ensuring the right people have copies of the Advance Care Plan.

 Acting as a companion video, ‘Finishing Up – Advance Care Plans on Groote Eylandt’ offers additional learnings and can be found here.
 It focuses on the people’s journey on Groote Eylandt and the importance of making Advance Care Plans about their ‘final days’ with health staff, family and friends.